Dosunmu, Curbelo lead No. 8 Illinois past Chicago State

 BIG PICTURE

-Illinois coach Brad Underwood’s game plan focused on forcing the ball inside after his team hit a program-record 17 3-pointers on Wednesday in a 122-60 rout of North Carolina A&T.
+Underwood’s game plan focused on forcing the ball inside after his team hit a program-record 17 3-pointers on Wednesday in a 122-60 rout of North Carolina A&T.

 It worked.
 Illinois scored 52 points in the paint on Thursday, many of them on dunks and layups after beating the Cougars’ defense.